abdullah-al-faahim/abdullah-al-faahim/README.md

 <img src="github-README-cover.jpg" alt="GitHub Banner" width="100%" />

 # Hello World!

-## About Me
-This is Abdullah Al Fahim
+This is Abdullah Al Fahim.

+## About
 A Bangladeshi Brand Designer elevating the brand development journey of SMEs since 2018. <br>
 Working as a Broadcast Engineer (Transmission) at Channel i, 1st Digital Satellite Television Network in Bangladesh Since 1998.<br>